Air Conditioner Repair Checklist

 Your system’s airflow can be limited by a blocked air filter or filthy condenser.

 A dirty filter can create numerous troubles, including:

 - Limited airflow

 - Making your system break down sooner

-If you aren’t sure when you last changed yours, shut off your system totally and pull out the filter.
+If you aren’t sure when you last replaced your filter, shut off your system totally and pull out the filter.
 You can find the filter in your furnace or air pump’s blower compartment.
 It may also be situated in a connected filter case or wall-mounted return air grille.